-- Correct malfunctions (or have malfunctions corrected) immediately. - Check the system for proper operation before putting it back into service.
+- Correct malfunctions (or have malfunctions corrected) immediately. - Check the system for proper operation before putting it back into service Chapter 7 "Inspections" on page 64.

 If the system experiences malfunctions, it may not be operational.
 Fires cannot be fought effectively and may lead to severe injuries including death as well as significant property damage.